elastic/fleet-server/README.md

 For production deployments the fleet-server is supervised and bootstrapped by an elastic-agent.

-To assist with development the fleet-server may run in a stand-alone mode.

 ## Compatibility and upgrades

 Fleet-server communicates with Elasticsearch.
 Elasticsearch must be on the same version or newer.